Interior Colors and Parts

 Carpet swatch for these cars

-Cars up to VIN 10579 with black seats and dashes SHOULD have darker gray carpet, while cars after VIN 10579 with gray seats and dashes SHOULD have lighter gray carpet, as shown above.
+Cars up to VIN 10579 with black seats and dashes SHOULD have darker gray carpet, while cars before VIN 10579 with gray seats and dashes SHOULD have lighter gray carpet, as shown above.

 All cars from VIN 10579 should have a smoother texture, lighter gray carpet regardless of whether or not the seats/dash is gray or black.
 Some people will refer to a later black interior car like this as a "two-tone" interior, and this is technically incorrect.
 Further confusing things, due to the shenanigans that Consolidated International did with the VIN's on the unsold cars from the factory, any black interior cars with VIN's between 15000 and 15578 will have the earlier style black carpets as shown above.
 A further exception to this is the Middle East cars, with the VIN range 11741 to 11789, which will have the earlier style carpets.